Bheeloora

 Bheeloora is a panchayat village in Rajasthan in western India.
 Administratively it is under Sagwara Tehsil of Dungarpur district, Rajasthan.

-Intro

-Bheeloora is a beautiful village situated in Vaagar area of Rajasthan, surrounded by water on each side.
-It is just west of the Moran River.
-It is a very scenic village and has a major market.
-It is a major revenue generating village.
-There is a beautiful kund 'Suryakunda' in the village with Gomukh, wherefrom a continuous flow of water can be seen.
-Also, a 'Vadikhand temple' of spiritual importance lies at a beautiful location midst of farms outside village.

-Infrastructure

-Bheeloora is connected with main road, so there is no any transportation problem.

 Education level

 Bheeloora has around 8-10 schools including a main Government Senior Secondary school, Government middle school, Gurukul secondary public school and other 5-6 private schools, etc. Around 80% of Bheeloora's population is educated in which half of them have graduate level education.
-A few people have higher level education including Doctor, CA, Engineer, Lawyer, Computer Engg, Policemen etc. Bheeloora Senior school has a record 100% result for five consecutive years in Science stream.
+A few people have higher-level education including Doctor, CA, Engineer, Lawyer, Computer Engg, Policemen etc. Bheeloora Senior school has a record 100% result for five consecutive years in Science stream.

-Economics

-Bheeloora has good financial status among all Dungarpur villages with most of its revenues from shops around the village.
-An ample number of people are in Kuwait earning a handsome amount of money.
-Youngsters are either having their own business in Bheeloora itself or working in Ahmedabad, Mumbai, or nearby cities.
-Many of the people also generate money by farming.

 Demographics

 As of the 2011 census there were 1,375 families living in Bheeloora village.